mautic/user-documentation/docs/channels/emails.rst

 Queued delivery
 ***************

 Mautic works most effectively with high send volumes if you use the queued delivery method.
 Mautic stores the Email in the configured spool directory until the execution of the command to process the queue.
-Set up a :doc:`<cron job>/set_up/cron_jobs` at the desired interval to run the command:
+Set up a :doc:`cron job </set_up/cron_jobs>` at the desired interval to run the command:

 .. code-block:: shell

     php /path/to/mautic/bin/console mautic:email:process

 Some hosts may have limits on the number of Emails sent during a specified time frame and/or limit the execution time of a script.
 If that's the case for you, or if you just want to moderate batch processing, you can configure batch numbers and time limits in Mautic's Configuration.
-See the :doc:`<cron job documentation>/setup/cron_jobs` for more specifics.
+See the :doc:`cron job documentation </set_up/cron_jobs>` for more specifics.

 Tracking Opened Emails
 **********************